 Post-Payoff: Record or Deliver the Deed

-If the deed was created at the time of closing and held in escrow by a title company for the duration of the land contract – the title/escrow agent should be notified of the payoff, so they can take the final steps to finish this process.
+If the deed was created at the time of closing (and it should be), it can be held in escrow by a title company or designated attorney for the duration of the loan payoff period.
+The title/escrow agent should be notified of the payoff when it happens, so they can take the final steps to finish this process.

 Over the years, I’ve played with some different versions of the above-mentioned documents.
 Some of these forms (i.e. – the deed) will usually need to be tailored a bit, depending on what state your property is in, but don’t let this intimidate you.